MicrosoftDocs/azure-reference-other/studio-module-reference/import-from-on-premises-sql-server-database.md

 ---
-title: "Import from On-Prem SQL Server Database"
+title: "ML Studio (classic): Import from On-Prem SQL Server Database"
 titleSuffix: ML Studio (classic) - Azure
 description: Learn how to use the Import Data module to import data from an on-premises SQL Server database into a machine learning experiment. ms.date: 05/06/2019